By Fleur Bainger

 - Flying above migrating whales in an Exmouth microlight flight

-- Staying in a luxury campsite metres from the coral reef
+- Staying in a luxury campsite a stone's throw away from the coral reef